 Housing Delivery Test and Action Plan

-The Housing Delivery Test (HDT) was introduced by the Government through paragraph 215 of the National Planning Policy Framework (NPPF) that was first published in July 2018 as a way to monitor whether a local planning authority is building enough homes to meet its housing requirement over a three year period.
+The Housing Delivery Test (HDT) was introduced by government through paragraph 215 of the National Planning Policy Framework (NPPF) that was first published in July 2018 as a way to monitor whether a local planning authority is building enough homes to meet its housing requirement over a three year period.

 The HDT measures the number of new homes built over the previous three years against the authority’s housing requirement.
 Local planning authorities are required to take appropriate actions where certain delivery target thresholds, as set out in the NPPF, are not met.
 These include the following: